OndraZizka/csv-cruncher/README.md

 >
 > [DOWNLOAD](http://ondra.zizka.cz/stranky/programovani/java/apps/CsvCruncher-1.0.jar)
 >
 > Many tools spit out CSV, or are able to as one of output options.
-Also, in hudson, you can very simply log any values you get into bash like echo " $val2, $val2" >> data.csv, for each build or part of a build.
+Also, in Hudson, you can very simply log any values you get into bash like echo " $val2, $val2" >> data.csv, for each build or part of a build.
 So it can be kind of integration tool.
 >
 > Then you can do quite complex queries - from a flat table, you can actually do subselects and then left joins, which gives you very powerful tool to process the data into something what is ready for plotting as-is - that means, data filtered, cleaned, aggregated, converted, aligned, sorted, etc.
 >